Places to find me...

 »What about "Those who can, do; those who can't, teach" (and those who can't teach, teach gym)?

 First, I can't say it any better than slam poet Taylor Mali does right here.
 For more explanation, however; it sounds trite to say, but money has never successfully made me a happier person.
 It has made me a person with more stuff, but never happier.
 Doing something I genuinely enjoy, however, does make me happier.
 More importantly, after years of earning my living and feeling like I was taking from society, it would be nice to be able to be proud of myself for a job that I do.
-Nothing feels dirtier than "massaging" data for a marketing firm to help your multi-million dollar company bilk money out of another multi-million dollar company in their quest to get the most out of the pocket of the consumer.
+Nothing feels dirtier than “massaging” data for a marketing firm to help your multi-million dollar company bilk money out of its multi-billion dollar client in their quest to bilk money out of multi-hundred dollar consumers.
 Basically, after years of waking up dreading work, I wake up looking forward to teaching each day.
-That feels nice, regardless of the paycheck-imposed minimalism it forces my life to take on.
+That feels nice, regardless of the paycheck-imposed minimalism it forces upon my life.

 »What's with all of the writing?